Stay by Ilulissat Icefjord, get close to the town’s culture and history, go snowmobiling or take sled dogs to remote areas and amazing views.

 About Restaurant H8 and the taste of Greenlandic specialties

 It’s low-ceilinged, in a cozy way, but the view you look out over while dining at one of Greenland’s best village restaurants is magnificent.
-The blue fjord contrasts sharply with the white icebergs, and the food served is composed of meat and fish from the Greenlandic nature and Greenlandic specialties.
+The blue fjord contrasts sharply with the white icebergs, and the food served is composed of meat and fish from the Greenlandic nature, with a focus on Greenlandic specialties.

 The ice fjord – mountains of ice – and the surface of the water being broken by the boat.

-The camera can’t capture the impression of the giant iceberg you just sailed past, but your body remembers the feeling of leaning your neck all the way back to take in the whole sight. – Marianne , traveler with Travel by Heart
+The camera can’t capture the giant iceberg you sail past, but your body remembers the feeling; leaning your neck all the way back to get the full view. – Marianne, traveler with Travel by Heart-Greenland.